 (and impact on computer architecture)

-The slides are already available below (see speakers names in programme)
+The videos and slides are online ! (see links next to speakers names in programme)

 Thanks for your patience, and for your wonderful participation at the workshop !

 Machine-Learning has now become a pervasive tool used throughout the industry.
 This trend, combined with the plateauing of Moore's Law, has made hardware accelerators for machine-learning one of the promising paths forward.